How To Get Rid Of Period Cramps At School

 Having cramps can be painful enough, but getting them at school can be even worse.
-Here’s how to get rid of period cramps anytime.
+Here’s how to help your teen get rid of period cramps anytime.

-So you got your period at school, and you came prepared with a pad, tampon, or our period panties.
+So your teen got their period at school, and they came prepared with a pad, tampon, or our period panties.
 But suddenly, somewhere between science and English class, the pain strikes.
 What a nightmare.
-At home, you probably have some favorite ways to get rid of the pain, but those things may not be as accessible when you’re out of your house.
+At home, they probably have some favorite ways to get rid of the pain, but those things may not be as accessible when they're out of your house.

-Luckily, we’re here to help, with tips for how to deal with period cramps at school, how to get rid of them fast, and what to do to be better prepared for the future.
-Read on to find a remedy that works best for you.
+Luckily, we’re here to help, with tips for ow to deal with period cramps at school, how to get rid of them fast, and what to do to be better prepared for the future.
+Read on to find a remedy that works best for your child.

 A diverse group of three women wearing period underwear pose in front of a set of blue school lockers